Chakesar: Sarkool

+Water bodies

 Chakesar is rich in water and has many springs and small rivers (called Khowar in the local language) which have plenty of water throughout the year.
-People grow wheat, maize and rice as their major crops.
-Agriculture mainly depends upon rains and luckily Chakesar gets good annual precipitation including a rich monsoon season in July and August.
+People harvest wheat, maize and rice as their major crops.
+Fruits and vegetables are grown too.
+Agriculture depends mainly upon rains and luckily Chakesar gets good annual precipitation including a rich monsoon season in July and August.

+However, in the past few years climatic changes have badly affected Chakesar valley.

 Chakesar was connected to the national grid and digital telephone network in late 1990s.

+Educational institutions

+Both public and private educational institutions are participating in the improvement of Chakesar.

+Some of them are as follows.